Some stunning highlights to come out of the comprehensive 2020 ICF Global Coaching Study

+So, what to expect from a life coach?
 In much the same manner that a sports coach helps the team figure out their strengths and weaknesses and encourages them to work on the negatives and build on the positives, a life coach similarly can help an individual focus on their present situation and needs, identify obstacles that are holding them back, help them realize the options that are available to them to bridge the gap from problem to solution, and generally facilitate a journey of self-discovery.

 How Is Life Coaching Different From Therapy?